julelang/manual/src/integrated-jule/interoperability/types.md

 ## Type Compatibility

 There is no direct compatibility between Jule types and C/C++ types.
 Definitions within the Jule API may exhibit automatic conversion to C/C++ types and therefore these types can be used directly with each other.
 But it is a poorly tested and unreliable method.
 To give an example of type conversion, the API's `jule::Str` i.e. `str` type in Jule can often be used with C++'s `std::string` type and C's `char*` type.
+However, Jule strings are not implemented with C-string logic and are not NULL terminated, so using them with types such as `char*` can be risky.

 For example: